keitoutsumi/keitoutsumi/README.md

-HI!
+Hi!
 My name is Keito Utsumi, I'm a university student at Waseda University.
 I major computer science.

 I’m currently working on multimodal aproaches for video summarization on Esports Datasets